testillano/h2agent/kata/04.server.Capture_Regular_Expression/README.md

 Some of the most versatile and powerful transformations are based in regular expressions.
 Their typical use is when we need to get information from the `URI` received to put in some place within the response.

 We have already used regular expressions when playing with matching algorithms, for example, the `RegexReplace` algorithm.
-Imagine that we want to build a unique *IPv4* address corresponding to a phone number received in the `URI` after the `id-`.
-Look at this smart transformation list:
+Imagine that we receive a `URI` like `/ctrl/v2/id-555112233/ts-1615562841` and we want to build a greeting message extracting and rearranging parts of it.
+Look at this transformation list:

 ```json
 [